Observational Appearances of Magnetically Charged Black Holes in Born-Infeld Electrodynamics: Shadows produced by accretion disks

 For the power law exponential model, all the observed intensities shoot up to their first peak at $b\approx 4.9$, $b\approx 4.1$, and $b\approx 4.3$ in the central panel of Figs. \ref{shadow_ring_beta0.1_P0.6}, \ref{shadow_ring_beta0.2_P0.6}, and \ref{shadow_ring_beta0.2_P0.9} respectively.
-These local maximums are related to the direct emission.
+These local maximums are related to direct emission.
 The observed intensities then steadily decline until they reach the maximum produced by the combination of the photon ring and the lens ring.
 The bottom-center panels of those three figures show that the lens ring and photon ring are combined to generate a halo with a highly luminous but extremely narrow profile.
 And the direct emission has a low observed intensity but a wide range.
 Among these figures, the lens ring and the photon ring are indistinguishable.
 For this model, the brightness of the whole shadow is dominated by the combination of the photon ring and the lens ring, but the direct emission contributes the most to the width.

 In the middle-right panels of Figs. \ref{shadow_ring_beta0.1_P0.6}, \ref{shadow_ring_beta0.2_P0.6}, and \ref{shadow_ring_beta0.2_P0.9}, three peaks appear from left to right.
 The luminosity climbs to the first maximum produced by the direct emission.
 After the first peak, the observed intensities drop gradually except for a dramatic rise to their maximum and fall immediately.
-The maximum is approximately $b\approx 6.1$ for $\beta=0.1$ and $P=0.6$ ($b\approx 5.3$ for $\beta=0.2$ and $P=0.6$; $b\approx 5.5$ for $\beta=0.2$ and $P=0.9$), which corresponds to the photon ring.
+The maximum is approximately $b\approx 6.1$ for $\beta=0.1$ and $P=0.6$ ($b\approx 5.3$ for $\beta=0.2$ and $P=0.6$; $b\approx 5.5$ for $\beta=0.2$ and $P=0.9$), which corresponds to the lens ring.
 The photon ring is a lower peak very close to the lens ring.
 Although we can identify the lens ring and the photon ring through $I_{\text{o3}}(b)$ curves, it is hard to distinguish them in the simulated shadow images.
 As a result, the lens ring and photon ring produce a thin and bright halo, and the direct emission contributes a relatively dark but wide ring.
-For the bell-shaped model, the lens ring, combining with the photon ring, dominate the maximum brightness of the whole shadow, while the direct emission makes the most contribution to the width.
+For the bell-shaped model, the lens ring, combined with the photon ring, dominates the maximum brightness of the whole shadow, while the direct emission contributes most to the width.